Cloacab/Crypto_crawler/README.md

 # Crypto_crawler
 simple crawler for binance exchange

 it creates raw_data.sqlite table with symbols and it's features

+new added line of words